-10 To what extent are fixed-term employment contracts permissible?
+11 To what extent are fixed-term employment contracts permissible?

 As a general rule, the initial conclusion of fixed-term employment contracts is permissible without any restrictions under Austrian law; in particular, there is no limitation with respect to the maximum duration of such fixed-term contract.
-For the termination rights of employees whose fixed-term contract exceeds five years, see question 25.
+For the termination rights of employees whose fixed-term contract exceeds five years, see question 26.

 However, the consecutive conclusion of fixed-term contracts with the same employee is legal only if it is justified by economic or social reasons.
 Failing such grounds, a chain of two or more subsequent fixed-term contracts is deemed to constitute a permanent contract of unspecified duration dating back to the start of the conclusion of the first contract.
 In practice, justifying economic or social reasons for consecutive fixed-term contracts are only very rarely acknowledged by the Austrian courts, for example in seasonal businesses or for the duration of a vocational training (doctors, etc).
+Fixed-term contracts can be terminated before the expiry of the contract or without cause only by mutual agreement between the parties, or for important reasons.

-11 What is the maximum probationary period permitted by law?
+12 What is the maximum probationary period permitted by law?

-The maximum probationary period permitted by law is one month.
-An extension of the probationary period is not permitted and may result in the contract being deemed a contract for an indefinite term.
+The maximum probationary period permitted by law is one month, during which time both parties can terminate the contract immediately without notice.
+The probationary period can only be established at the beginning of employment; an extension of the probationary period is not permitted and may result in the contract being deemed a contract for an indefinite term.
 Collective bargaining agreements may provide for a shorter, but not a longer, probationary period.
 A probationary period of three months applies for contracts with apprentices.